Halfpenny Green (Wolverhampton) Airport, Crab Ln, Bobbington, Stourbridge DY7 5DY, paranormal investigation

 9pm to 2am

-Our first ever investigation sold out extremely quickly and was incredible active, so join us as we search again for paranormal activity at Halfpenny Green Airport, Crab Ln, Bobbington, Stourbridge DY7 5DY.
+Our previous investigations all sold quickly for this very active, unique and EXCLUSIVE location, so join us as we search again for paranormal activity at Halfpenny Green Airport, Crab Ln, Bobbington, Stourbridge DY7 5DY.
 (This photo courtesy of Paul Bunch – Perspective I).

 Halfpenny Green Airport has a long history and notable incidents/accidents associated with it – including a Royal fatality.